Aneesh1111/ESP8266-NodeMCU-Blinky/README.md

 # ESP8266-NodeMCU-Blinky
-Making the LEDs Blink on the ESP8266-NodeMCU using PlatformIO VS code.
+Making the LEDs Blink on the ESP8266-NodeMCU using PlatformIO VS Code.